 We are officially certified by the State of Ohio for Radon testing.
 More and more lenders are requiring testing and mitigation as part of the process to get a mortgage.
-Realtors will recommend this to both sellers and buyers because of the danger redon represents for lung cancer, especially in children.
+Realtors will recommend this to both sellers and buyers because of the danger radon represents for lung cancer, especially in children.

 The test processing is simple – a monitoring device is placed in the basement or near the mechanical area in slab homes and must not be disturbed for 48 hours.
-After that time, the results are analyzed and the level of radon is determine.
+After that time, the results are analyzed and the level of radon is determined.
 Currently, the threshold for mitigation is 4.0 picocuries.

 After 48 hours, the test device will be retrieved, although it can be read via the internet, and the results will be shared with the homeowner.

 Once the testing has been returned and shows that the radon level is high enough (Over 4 picocuries), there are two types of possible mitigation – Passive and Active.

 In an existing home, a pipe inserted into the slab or through the basement floor – unless a sump pump has been installed, in which case the pipe can be inserted into the sump which and will then be fitted with a sealed cover.
 The pipe is then run either straight out a wall into the outdoors where it is then fitted with an upright connected pipe to vent into the atmosphere.

 Passive systems depend on the “stack effect,” air pressure differentials create buoyancy to move air and radon gas through the pipe from the basement to the exhaust vent.
 This is occurs because there is difference between indoor and outdoor air density resulting from temperature and moisture variations.